hashicorp/terraform-website/content/source/docs/enterprise/simplified-migration.html.md

 page_title: "Installer - Simplified Migration - Terraform Enterprise"
 ---

-# Private Terraform Enterprise Installer - Simplified Migration
+# Terraform Enterprise Installer - Simplified Migration

-This document outlines a simplified procedure for migrating from the AMI-based Private Terraform Enterprise (PTFE) to the Installer-based PTFE that is suitable if the original Terraform modules were not modified, or the modifications were minimal.
+This document outlines a simplified procedure for migrating from the AMI-based Terraform Enterprise to the Installer-based Terraform Enterprise that is suitable if the original Terraform modules were not modified, or the modifications were minimal.

 ## Terraform State